-We were still a bit full from our late breakfast so we just ordered some drinks, Cafe Mocha (Php45.00) for me (I would have preferred it blended but they don’t have those) and Iced Tea (Php45.00) for L. We paired it with Bruschetta (Php80.00), which is toasted homemade bread topped with tomatoes, garlic and parsley.
+We were still a bit full from our late breakfast at the El Ideal Bakery so we just ordered some drinks; Cafe Mocha (Php45.00) for me (I would have preferred it ice-blended but they don’t have those) and Iced Tea (Php45.00) for L. We paired it with Bruschetta (Php80.00), which is toasted homemade bread topped with tomatoes, garlic and parsley.

 Café 1925 is owned by the Gaston Family; the same ones I think who owned the Balay Negrense house.
 Passing through its multi-colored glass door, we were greeted with floor to ceiling paintings of Bacolod landmarks.
 The floor and furniture were made of wood adding a sense of coziness to the place.

-The café is not that big, seating only around 20 persons inside and about 6 outside.
+The café is not that big, seating only around twenty persons inside and about six outside.

-The rain poured as we were having sipping coffee, a perfect way to end our mini tour of Silay City.
+The rain poured as we were having a sip of coffee.
+A perfect way to end our mini tour of Silay City.